JamesVerley/catan-network/data-structures.md

 ### Roads and buildings
-Each hex points to 3 road placements and 3 building placements, building places starting from the leftmost vertex going clockwise edge starting from the topleft going clockwise
+Each hex points to 3 road placements and 3 building placements, building places start from the bottomleft vertex going clockwise

+edge starting from the left going clockwise

 ###  Harbours / Ports